About Ib

 While covering African soccer as a young journalist in 2003, Ib Dabo met Issa Hayatou, then-president of the Confederation of African Football — a defining moment in his early journey of storytelling, leadership, and resilience.

-That breakthrough didn’t happen overnight.
 It was built on rejection after rejection—fueled by resilience, grit, and an unshakable belief that I could lead and inspire, even when the odds were stacked against me.

 Coaching That Sees the Leader Behind the Title